Women in ancient Sparta: Marriage

 Spartan women seem to have married relatively late in comparison to their counterparts elsewhere in Greece.
 While Athenian women might have expected to marry for the first time around the age of fourteen to men much older than them, Spartan women normally married between the ages of eighteen and twenty to men close to them in age.
 Spartan men under the age of thirty were not permitted to live with their wives, instead they were expected to live communally with other members of their syssitia.
 Due to the husband's absence, women were expected to run the household largely alone.
 Unlike in Athens, where state ideology held that men were in charge of the household, Sue Blundell argues that in Sparta it is likely that women's control of the domestic sphere was accepted, and possibly even encouraged, by the state.

 According to Spartan ideology, the primary role of adult women was to bear and raise healthy children.
 This focus on childbearing was likely responsible for the emphasis on physical fitness in Spartan women, as it was believed that physically stronger women would have healthier children.
 Before marriage, there was a trial period for the potential couple to ensure that they could have children; if they could not, divorce and remarriage was the customary solution.
 For Spartans, all activities involving marriage revolved around the single purpose of producing strong children and thus improving their military.

 Spartan marriages could also be arranged based on one's wealth and status.
-The evidence for the role of kyrioi (male guardians) in arranging Spartan women's marriages is not decisive, though Cartledge believes that, like their Athenian (and unlike their Gortynian) counterparts, it was the responsibility of the kyrios to arrange a Spartan woman's marriage.
+The evidence for the role of kurioi (male guardians) in arranging Spartan women's marriages is not decisive, though Paul Cartledge believes that, like their Athenian (and unlike their Gortynian) counterparts, it was the responsibility of the kurios to arrange a Spartan woman's marriage.

-There is some evidence in ancient sources that the Spartans practiced polyandry.
+There is some evidence in ancient sources that the Spartans practiced polygyny.
 Herodotus says that the bigamy of Anaxandridas II, who married a second wife because his first had not been able to produce an heir, was un-Spartan, but Polybius wrote that it was common at his time, and a time-honoured practice.
 Andrew Scott suggests that polygyny would have been more common in ancient Sparta in the early 4th century BC, when the number of Spartan citizen men sharply decreased.
 Along with plural marriage, Xenophon states that older men with younger wives were encouraged to allow younger, more fit men impregnate their wives, in order to produce stronger children.
 Further, Polybius claims that when a man had enough children, it was a Spartan custom for him to give his wife to another man so that he too might have children.